sajjadrahman265/as1/05-full-report.md

 ### 6.1 Results explained (≈75 words)

-The analysis found a significant relationship between vaccination-group case counts and total new cases.
-Unvaccinated case numbers showed the strongest positive correlation with new cases.
-Other vaccination categories also displayed meaningful patterns.
-These results suggest that vaccination status influenced daily case levels during the pandemic in Malaysia.
+The results show a clear relationship between vaccination-group case numbers and total new COVID-19 cases.
+Unvaccinated cases had the strongest connection with new cases, while other vaccination groups also showed some level of relationship.
+These findings suggest that vaccination status affected how daily case numbers behaved during the pandemic.

 ### 6.2 Interpretation of the results (≈75 words)

-When unvaccinated case numbers increased, the total new cases increased strongly.
-This matches findings from previous research showing that unvaccinated groups have higher infection risk.
-Fully vaccinated and booster groups showed weaker but still noticeable relationships.
-Overall, the results support the idea that vaccination progress helped shape the behaviour of the pandemic.
+Days with more unvaccinated cases usually had higher total new cases.
+This agrees with previous studies that say unvaccinated people have a higher risk of infection.
+Fully vaccinated and booster groups showed weaker but noticeable patterns.
+Overall, the results suggest that vaccination helped reduce the spread, especially during large waves.

 ### 6.3 Limitations and future work (≈50 words)

-The dataset does not include factors such as variants, travel patterns, or testing rates, which may also affect case numbers.
-Future research could include additional variables or explore lag effects between groups to improve accuracy.
+The dataset does not include extra factors such as variants, movement restrictions, or testing frequency, which may influence case numbers.
+Future studies could add more variables or look at lag effects between groups for a deeper analysis.

 ---